Open-Science-Tools/nd2reader/README.md

 ### Images

-`nd2reader` will always return an `Image` object, which contains some metadata about the image as well as the raw pixel data itself.
+Every method returns an `Image` object, which contains some metadata about the image as well as the raw pixel data itself.
 Images are always a 16-bit grayscale image.
 The `data` attribute holds the numpy array with the image data: